botpress/botpress/docs/guide/docs/tutorials/3rd-party-NLU.md

 ## Overview

 Botpress native NLU runs on premise and supports a finite set of languages.
-If you plan do develop bots in languages that are not supported by Botpress or if you simply want to use another NLU solution, then you'll need to setup use a 3rd party NLU connector.
-To acheive this we'll use the power of Botpress [Hooks](../../main/code#hooks).
+If you plan do develop bots in languages that are not supported by Botpress or if you simply want to use another NLU solution, then you'll need to setup a 3rd party NLU connector.
+To achieve this we'll use the power of Botpress [Hooks](../../main/code#hooks).

 ### Define languages